Naila (film)

 Naila is a 1965 Pakistani musical romance drama film, directed by Sharif Nayyar, who also wrote the screenplay.
 The film is based on the novel of the same name by Razia Butt.
 It stars Shamim Ara in the title role with Santosh Kumar and Darpan in substantial roles.
-The film revolves around Naila, who loves her fiancé Zafar, but Zafar's brother falls for her.
+The film revolves around Naila who finds herself caught in a heartbreaking love triangle.

-The film was released on 29 October 1965.
+Naila was released on 29 October 1965, and was commercially successful with a record theatrical run in Peshawar.
 The music of the film was composed by Inayat Hussain.
-The film became popular due to its song "Gham-e-dil ko, in ankhon se, chhalak jana bhi aata hai" which was performed by Mala.
-The film was also screened at Lok Virsa Museum of Pakistan in 2016.
+It became popular due to the gahzal "Gham-e-dil ko, in ankhon se, chhalak jana bhi aata hai", performed by Mala.
+The film was also screened at the Lok Virsa Museum of Pakistan in 2016.
+Naila is often cited as the first full-length colour film of the then West Pakistan, however Ek Dil Do Diwane, released an year earlier, was the actual first full-length colour film made in the West Pakistan.

 Plot

 Naila is busy with the arrangements of the family gatherings at her aunt's house.
 The gathering is held due to her cousins Zafar (also her fiancé) and Akhtar.
 She loves Zafar and vice versa.
 On arrival, Akhtar becomes free with her, makes jokes and laughs as he used to do in his childhood.
 Naila wants to spend time with Zafar, but every time either it can't happen or Akhtar comes.
 Several events take place that confuse both of them that either she/he loves him/her or not.
 Naila's friend Simki, who often visits Naila, confesses her love for Zafar which he denies, and Akhatr sees it.
 He asks her if she likes him and tries to assault her, but Zafar reaches there, slapped by Akhtar, but saves Simki.

 Later, one day Akhtar and Naila go horseback riding, where Akhtar tells her that he loves to spend time with her and he is in love with her.
 Naila rejects him, goes back, and confines herself in a room, as she had injured herself by falling from the horse.
 There, Akhtar comes again to tell her that he loves her.
 He then tells her mother that he wants to marry Naila, who gets worried about the fate of her sons.
 She wants to do justice with them, but Akhtar's love wins, and she decides to marry him with Naila, as Zafar is her stepson.